LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D1-PerformanceTesting.md

   - **Local Cache**: Create a new App Setting for the app with a key of WEBSITE_LOCAL_CACHE_OPTION and a value of Always.
 Note that this option is only viable if your application doesn't write files to the server's file system.
 - Under "Settings", "Configuration", on the "General" tab:
   - **HTTP 2**: Set the protocol to HTTP 2.
   - **Always On**: Set to "on".
 When *Always On* is not turned on (the default), the app is unloaded after 20 minutes without any incoming requests.
-Unfortunately this can not be turned off on the free pricing plan.
+Unfortunately this <u>can not be turned off on the free pricing plan</u>.
   - **ARR Affinity**: Turn off the *Application Request Routing* cookie.
 This is only needed when you have multiple instances of the app and you are doing load balancing.